arshm06/comp423-course-notes/docs/tutorials/rust-setup.md

 ### How are software project dependencies managed?
 To effectively manage software dependencies, it's important to understand package and dependency management.
 In most software projects, you rely on external libraries or packages to save time and leverage work that has already been done by others.
 Managing these dependencies ensures that your project has access to the correct versions of these libraries, avoiding compatibility issues.

-In this project, our primary dependency is mkdocs-material, which enables us to build and style our static site.
-This package is available on cargo, the Rust Package Manager, which is a repository of software for the Rust programming language.

 To ensure your dependencies are always correctly installed and available, in standard Rust projects relying on cargo, requirements are traditionally listed out in a Cargo.toml file in the project's root directory.
 This file is committed to your project's version control history so that as your project adds or updates dependencies, it is reflected in the project's history.
 This allows anyone working on the project to quickly set up their environment by installing the necessary dependencies with the pip install command.
 The dev container configuration you setup will automatically install dependencies from Cargo.toml when the container is created.
 This allows anyone working on the project to have a complete environment setup in one step: starting a dev container.

 In summary, the the devcontainer.json file specifies configuration for a consistent development environment using a Docker image.
 The Cargo.toml file ensures all needed Rust package for our project are installed when the container is created.
 Together, these files automate the process of setting up a developer environment, making it easier for you and others to work on the project.

-Lets establish your static website development environment:

 ### Step 1.
 Add Development Container Configuration
 1. In VS Code, open the rust-setup-tutorial directory.
 You can do this via: File > Open Folder.